-As home automation enthusiasts rush to connect digital devices — a video doorbell, a wireless home security kit, a set of Wi-Fi lightbulbs — they are helping build a new ecosystem of convenience, safety and efficiency.
+AS HOME AUTOMATION ENTHUSIASTS RUSH to connect digital devices — a video doorbell, a wireless home security kit, a set of Wi-Fi lightbulbs — they are helping build a new ecosystem of convenience, safety and efficiency.
 That ecosystem is the Internet of Things (IoT), the burgeoning global network of connected “smart” devices.
-Within five years, the Internet of Things may comprise more than 41 billion internet-connected objects.1
+By 2030, the IoT may comprise more than 29 billion internet-connected objects.1

 For consumers, these devices already have elevated household conveniences and services to futuristic heights.
 Think sensor-based home-monitoring and communications systems, energy-efficient automated appliances, always-on virtual assistants and self-driving automobiles.

 Each device connected to a network, however, is also an endpoint that criminals can exploit.
 And research shows they are doing just that: One 2022 survey found that 45% of companies had experienced a data breach caused by an unsecured mobile or IoT device in the past 12 months, up 22% from the previous year.2